Mean curvature interface limit from Glauber+Zero-range interacting particles

 A `two step' approach to derive the continuum interface flow would consider scaling the Zero-range part of the dynamics, but not speeding up the Glauber rates.
 The first step would be to obtain the space-time mass hydrodynamic limit in terms of an Allen-Cahn reaction-diffusion PDE.
 The second step would be to scale the reaction term in this Allen-Cahn PDE and to obtain mean-curvature interface flow in this limit.

 However, in a nutshell, our purpose is to obtain `directly' the mean curvature interface flow, up to the time of singularity, by scaling {\it both} the Glauber and Zero-range parts simultaneously.
 The Zero-range part is diffusively scaled while the Glauber part is scaled at a lesser level.
-By means of a probabilistic relative entropy method, and a new `Boltzmann-Gibbs' principle, we show that the microscopic system may be approximated by a `discretized' Allen-Cahn equation whose reaction term is being speeded up.
-To show convergence of the solutions of `discretized' Allen-Cahn equation, we consider its approximation to the continuum version.
-With respect to this continuum Allen-Cahn PDE, which features a nonlinear diffusion term, as the reaction term coefficient diverges, we show that an interface moving by mean-curvature, with a nontrivial `surface tension-mobility' parameter arising as a consequence of this nonlinearity, is generated and propagated.
+By means of a probabilistic relative entropy method, and a new `Boltzmann-Gibbs' principle, we show that the microscopic system may be approximated by a `discretized' Allen-Cahn equation whose reaction term is being speeded up; see \eqref{eq:1.DHDeq}.